BillMaN89/ToDo-list/README.md

 You can add new Projects, and whithin each Project, you can add new Tasks.

+Projects: You can edit the title or delete them entirely.
+(Options accessible via the dropdown menu)

-Every task has 4 properties:
+Tasks: You can edit, mark as complete and delete them.
+(Options accessible via the dropdown menu) Every task has 4 properties:

     1. Title